 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, MAG Silver Corp. reported total carbon emissions of approximately 20,600,000 kg CO2e, with Scope 1 emissions accounting for about 20,591,000 kg CO2e and Scope 2 emissions at approximately 9,000 kg CO2e.
-This marks an increase from 2022, when total emissions were about 18,808,000 kg CO2e, with Scope 1 emissions at approximately 18,791,000 kg CO2e and Scope 2 emissions at about 17,000 kg CO2e.
-In 2021, the company reported total emissions of around 20,050,000 kg CO2e, with Scope 1 emissions of about 18,307,000 kg CO2e and Scope 2 emissions of approximately 1,743,000 kg CO2e.
-MAG Silver has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or climate pledges.
-The company does not disclose Scope 3 emissions, which limits the comprehensiveness of its climate impact assessment.
-All emissions data is sourced directly from MAG Silver Corp. without any cascading from a parent or related organization.
-Overall, while MAG Silver has made strides in reporting its emissions, the lack of reduction commitments highlights an area for potential improvement in its climate strategy.
+This marks an increase from 2022, where total emissions were about 18,808,000 kg CO2e, with Scope 1 emissions at approximately 18,791,000 kg CO2e and Scope 2 emissions at about 17,000 kg CO2e.
+In 2021, the company recorded total emissions of around 20,050,000 kg CO2e, with Scope 1 emissions of about 18,307,000 kg CO2e and Scope 2 emissions of approximately 1,743,000 kg CO2e.
+The data from 2020 indicates total emissions of about 10,154,000 kg CO2e, although specific Scope 1 and Scope 2 figures were not disclosed for that year.
+MAG Silver has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to frameworks such as the Science Based Targets initiative (SBTi).
+The company does not appear to inherit emissions data from any parent or related organizations, as it operates independently in this regard.
+Overall, MAG Silver's emissions data reflects a significant carbon footprint, primarily from direct operations, with no reported Scope 3 emissions.
+The company’s climate commitments and reduction strategies remain unclear, highlighting an area for potential improvement in sustainability practices.

 Access structured emissions data, company-specific emission factors, and source documents